Five Fabulous Fall Recipes

 My husband and I have the quintessential memory of these aromatic, warm, delicious donuts.
 In 2019, after driving the curvy back roads in New England, we find an apple orchard on a chilly, windy day in October.
 Inside the quaint store at Averill Farms, they are serving hot apple cider and these warm donuts.
 Needless to say we devoured an entire bag and I have learned to make them since.

 In my recipe, the donuts are baked not fried (you save a few calories there).
-And I think this year I may experiment with a maple syrup glaze instead of the cinnamon sugar.
+Last year I did experiment with a maple syrup glaze instead of the cinnamon sugar.
 Either way, they are delicious and easy to make.
 To see how to make these scrumptious donuts, click here.
 If you need donut pans for baking, here is a good resource.

-Also the most time consuming part of this recipe is boiling down the apple cider to reduction.
+The most time consuming part of this recipe is boiling down the apple cider to reduction.
 I always make extra and freeze it so I can whip up these donuts on a moment’s notice.
-They are addicting!
+They are addicting, as well as being my husband’s favorite!

 Turkey Chili with White Beans